Here we explain the causes, symptoms, types and diagnosis of vein disorder.

 A frequent complication of pronounced varicose veins is the inflammation of a venous vessel (phlebitis).
 It is felt and seen as a painful, bright red and heated strand in the course of the varicose vein often accompanied by swelling.
-The cause are the blood clots in the superficial vein resulting from the inflammation.
+The causes are the blood clots in the superficial vein resulting from the inflammation.

 An inflammation of the vein must receive immediate medical treatment, as it could otherwise grow and the blood clots could be embedded in the deep vein system.
-Untreated varicose veins can develop into chronically venous insufficiency with potential swelling and changes to the skin and even leg ulcers.
+Untreated varicose veins can develop into chronically venous insufficiency with potential swelling and changes to the skin, and even leg ulcers.